TIGRLab/OPT_callReport/README.md

-Applying edits to the script so that it tracks 6 month follow up statistics - the majority of the work was done by Navona, whose readme is below.

 # OPT_callReport
-This script produces the bi-weekly study report for the OPTIMUM-Neuro conference call (example report at http://rpubs.com/navona/OPT-Neuro_2018-05-17).
+This app produces a recruitment report for the OPTIMUM-Neuro conference call which is hosted on Github pages, available at https://imaging-genetics.camh.ca/OPT_callReport/

-I have yet to automate the REDCap data pull via API - will do that soon.
-For now, the script requires two separate data csvs: one containing data from the MRI form in arm 6 baseline, and the other contaning all of the arm 6 baseline data with the exception of the MRI form.
+The program pulls from the OPT REDCap database and generates an html page via Rmarkdown.